 - Australia, Austria, Belgium, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, Israel, Netherlands, New Zealand, Norway, Poland, Singapore, Slovenia, South Africa, Sweden, Switzerland, United Kingdom, United States.

 Enable Google Pay

-Once ReCharge detects that you're using Stripe for payment processing, you'll see the option to enable Google Pay in the Settings > Checkout menu under Checkout page controls.
+Once Recharge detects that you're using Stripe for payment processing, you'll see the option to enable Google Pay in your Recharge Dashboard.

 http://checkout.rechargeapps.com has been verified and does not need further action to begin using Google Pay.

-Once you have enabled Google Pay, your customers will see the Google Pay option when checking out using the Google Chrome browser, enabled Google Pay, and have Google Pay synced with Chrome.
+Once you have enabled Google Pay, your customers will see the Google Pay option when checking out using the Google Chrome browser, if they have enabled Google Pay and have Google Pay synced with Chrome.
 See the full criteria that a user must meet to use Google Pay.

 When Google Pay is selected, the customer will be presented with subscription terms to review.
-When ready to pay, they will proceed by clicking the Google Pay button.
+When ready to pay, they can proceed by clicking the Google Pay button.